microsoft/api-guidelines/graph/GuidelinesGraph.md

 }
 ```

-The top-level error code must be aligned with HTTP response status codes according to [rfc7231 (ietf.org)](https://datatracker.ietf.org/doc/html/rfc7231#section-6).
+The top-level error code must match the HTTP response status code description, converted to camelCase, as listed in the [Status Code Registry (iana.org)](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml).
 The following examples demonstrate error modeling for common use cases:

 - **Simple error**: An API wants to report an error with top-level details only.
 The error object contains the top-level error code, message and target (optional).